 I count myself fairly lucky.
-I have trusted friends who house-sit, plant-sit, chicken-sit, and occasionally even dog-sit.
-They know the house inside and out, and have free reign of the property while we’re gone, encouraged to pick as many vegetables and collect as many eggs as they can eat.
+I have trusted friends who are willing to house-sit, plant-sit, and chicken-sit.
+They know my house inside and out, and have free reign of the property while we’re gone, encouraged to pick as many vegetables and collect as many eggs as they can eat.

 If there’s a trip on the horizon and you haven’t yet made a game plan, establish one now so that come countdown time, the only thing you’re anxious about is what to pack for your time away.

 Here are my top tips for taking care of your garden before—and while—you’re traveling.

 Disclosure: All products on this page are independently selected.
 If you buy from one of my links, I may earn a commission.